kabbya/tic-tac-toc-springBoot-Vuejs-MongoDb/README.md

 # Tic-Tac-Toe

+I have created a game, named tic-tac-toe, a full stack REST API web application using SpringBoot int the Backend, Vue.js in theFrontend and MongoDB to store the game history.
 Tic-tac-toe is a game in which two players take turns in drawing either an ' O' or an ' X' in one square of the empty squares.
 The winner is the first player to get three of the same symbols in a row, column or diagonally.
-I have created the game tic-tac-toe, a full stack REST API web application using SpringBoot int the Backend, Vue.js in theFrontend and MongoDB to store the game history.

 ## 🔗 Live Porject Link